Hartmut Michel: Career and research

 the Max Planck Institute for Biophysics in Frankfurt am Main, Germany, and professor of biochemistry at the Goethe University Frankfurt.

+In 2026, Michel accepted a position as full-time professor at Jilin University in Changchun, China.
+His work is expected to include translational medicine, drug development and structural biology.

 Awards and honours

 In 1986, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.
 In 1988, he received the Nobel Prize in Chemistry.
 He received the Bijvoet Medal at the Bijvoet Center for Biomolecular Research of Utrecht University in 1989.
 In 1995 he became a member of the German Academy of Sciences Leopoldina.
 He also became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1995.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 2005.